 1.4.
 Collect a leaf sample from each tree.
 Be sure to note if the leaves are alternate (Figure 1), whorled (Figure 2), or opposite (Figure 3) before removing them.
 Place the sample on the herbarium paper, properly labeled with the tree number, and place in a plant press for later identification.

 1.5.
-Measure the diameter of the tree at 4½ feet above the existing grade (dbh).
+Using a field measurement tape, measure the diameter of the tree at 4½ feet above the existing grade (dbh).
 Record the dbh.
+If using a dbh tape, read the diameter directly off the tape.
+If using a regular measuring tape, measure the circumference of the tree and then calculate the diameter using the formula C = Π d.

 1.6.
 Repeat steps 1.3 – 1.5 for the nearest tree < 40 cm and > 2.5 cm in each quadrant.
 These trees are labeled the small tree category.